Pontesford and Earl’s Hill

 Today the Hill is much used by people who enjoy the tranquil beauty of the countryside hereabouts and especially the spectacular views from its summit.
 The existing Earl’s Hill reserve encompasses two Sites of Special Scientific Interest (SSSI), one covering the acid grassland around the summit and the other the rich woodland and ant hill meadows near the Habberley Brook.
 It is a haven for plants and wildlife including the uncommon Bloody Cranesbill that grows on the scree slope and the Grayling butterfly that can be spotted near the summit.

 The land acquired in 2015 was mainly planted with conifers in the 1950s but there are extensive areas of older mixed woodland and some more open areas particularly around the two Scheduled Ancient Monuments (SAMs).
 Ecological surveys carried out during 2015 show that there is already a variety of wildlife present.
-A management plan is being devised and both SWT and the Friends hope to start to implement this in 2016.
+A management plan has been devised and is being implemented by SWT and the Friends working together.
 Over many years this will see the steady creation of new habitats and the enhancement of others aimed at encouraging greater biodiversity.
 The plan will also seek to better protect the two SAMs whilst opening up long lost views to make the Hill an even better place for people to enjoy.